zhangpenglab/UPrimer/README.md

 python UPrimer.py --help

 Required parameters：
-  --file SRT :A text table containing a list of species names for the reference, ingroups and outgroups (filename: 'species_list.txt') [short: -F]
+  --file SRT :Input a text file containing a list of species names for the reference, ingroup, and outgroup species (filename: 'species_list.txt') [short: -F]
-  --ConsiderOutgroups 0|1 :Whether outgroups are considered when designing universal primers.
-0: Do not consider.
-1: Consider [short: -CO]
+  --ConsiderOutgroups 0|1 :Whether to consider outgroup species when designing NPCL primers (0: Do not consider.
+1: Consider) [short: -CO]
-  --TaxaGroup SRT :Name of the target group (for example: Vertebrata, Bivalvia) [short: -TG]
+  --TaxaGroup SRT :Input the name of the target taxon for NPCL primer development (for example: Lepidoptera, Vertebrata, Bivalvia) [short: -TG]

 Optioinal parameters：
-  --len INT : The length cutoff for reference exons (DEFAULT: 300) [short: -L] --thd INT : Number of threads when running BLAST (DEFAULT: 10) [short: -T] --cov FLOAT : Single-copy exon selection criteria: The length coverage between exon and its hit seq (DEFAULT: 0.3) [short: -C]
+  --len INT : The length cutoff for exons of the reference species (DEFAULT: 300) [short: -L] --thd INT : The number of threads to use when running BLAST (DEFAULT: 10) [short: -T] --cov FLOAT : Single-copy exon selection criteria: The length coverage between exons and their second-hit sequences (DEFAULT: 0.3) [short: -C]
-  --sim FLOAT : Single-copy exon selection criteria: The similarity between exon and its hit seq (DEFAULT: 0.5) [short: -S] --SelectScale INT : Value of a criteria used in removing rogue sequences, larger and more strict.
+  --sim FLOAT : Single-copy exon selection criteria: The similarity between exons and their second-hit sequences (DEFAULT: 0.5) [short: -S]
+  --SelectScale INT : The value of a criteria used in removing rogue sequences, which is typically larger and more strict.
 This parameter usually does not need to be adjusted (DEFAULT: 1.1)[short: -SS]
-  --RemoveRigor INT : Value of a sequence identity cutoff used in removing rogue sequences from MSAs.
+  --RemoveRigor INT : The value of a sequence identity cutoff used in removing rogue sequences from MSAs.
 Set this parameter based on the quality of genome data.
-Larger value is suitbale for high quality genome data (50 or 55), lower value is suitbale for low quality genome data (30 or 35) (DEFAULT: 55) [short: -RR]
+A larger value (e.g., 50 or 55) is suitable for high-quality genome data, while a lower value (e.g., 30 or 35) is suitable for low-quality genome data (DEFAULT: 55) [short: -RR]
-  --exp FLOAT : Value of the expect identity of all species in 7AA/8AA blocks (DEFAULT: 0.5) [short: -E] --outgroupNum INT : The minimal number of outgroups (DEFAULT: 1) [short: -ON] --ingroupNum INT : The minimal number of ingroups (DEFAULT: 1) [short: -IN] --totaltaxanum INT : The minimal number of all species (DEFAULT: 3) [short: -TN] --tril INT : The permissible length cutoff of amino acid during trimming sequences.
+  --exp FLOAT : The value of the expected identity of all species in 7AA/8AA primer blocks (DEFAULT: 0.5) [short: -E] --outgroupNum INT : The minimum number of outgroup species (DEFAULT: 1) [short: -ON] --ingroupNum INT : The minimum number of ingroup species (DEFAULT: 1) [short: -IN] --totaltaxanum INT : The minimum number of all species (DEFAULT: 3) [short: -TN] --tril INT : The permissible length cutoff of amino acid during trimming sequences.
 This parameter usually does not need to be adjusted (DEFAULT: 10) [short: -l]
-  --trit FLOAT : The ratio of gap length and AA length during trimming sequences.
+  --trit FLOAT : The ratio of gap length to AA length during trimming sequences.
 This parameter usually does not need to be adjusted (DEFAULT: 1.5) [short: -t]
-  --con FLOAT : The conservation/identitfy of MSAs.
-If similarity of one MSA is larger than this value, UPrimer will not design primer for it (DEFAULT: 0.9) [short: -C]
+  --con FLOAT : The overall conservation/identity of MSAs.
+If the overall similarity of one MSA is larger than this value, UPrimer will not design primers for it because the MSA is too conserved (DEFAULT: 0.9) [short: -C]
-  --PIs INT : The weighting ratio of PCR score and Information score when scoring all possible nested-PCR primers within the same MSA.
+  --PIs INT : The weighting ratio of PCR performance score and phylogenetic information score when scoring all possible nested-PCR primers within the same MSA.
 Increasing this value will reduce the length of the amplified regions.
-Please set this parameter with caution.
-(DEFAULT: 1) [short: -PIs]
+Please set this parameter with caution (DEFAULT: 1) [short: -PIs]
-  --fwd INT : The length of amino acid between outer primer F1 and inner primer F2.
+  --fwd INT : The length of amino acid between the outer primer F1 and the inner primer F2.
 This parameter usually does not need to be adjusted (DEFAULT: 150) [short: -W]
-  --rvs INT : The length of amino acid between outer primer R1 and inner primer R2.
+  --rvs INT : The length of amino acid between the outer primer R1 and the inner primer R2.
 This parameter usually does not need to be adjusted (DEFAULT: 150) [short: -R]
-  --max INT : The maximal length of target amplicons (amino acid length, from F2 to R2) (DEFAULT: 700) [short: -M] --min INT : The minimal length of target amplicons (amino acid length, from F2 to R2) (DEFAULT: 100) [short: -N] --all INT : The maximal degeneracy level of primers.
+  --max INT : The maximum length of target NPCLs (amino acid length, from F2 to R2) (DEFAULT: 700) [short: -M] --min INT : The minimum length of target NPCLs (amino acid length, from F2 to R2) (DEFAULT: 100) [short: -N] --all INT : The upper threshold for the degeneracy of the entire nucleotide primer sequences.
 This parameter usually does not need to be adjusted (DEFAULT: 8192) [short: -A]
-  --inthred2 FLOAT : The mean identity of ingroups (including reference species) in 7AA/8AA F2R2 primer blocks (DEFAULT: 0.85) [short: -IT2]
+  --inthred2 FLOAT : The mean identity of the reference species and all ingroups in 7AA/8AA inner (F2 and R2) primer blocks (DEFAULT: 0.85) [short: -IT2]
-  --allthred2 FLOAT : The mean identity of all species in 7AA/8AA F2R2 primer blocks (DEFAULT: 0.75) [short: -AT2]
+  --allthred2 FLOAT : The mean identity of all species in 7AA/8AA inner (F2 and R2) primer blocks (DEFAULT: 0.75) [short: -AT2]
-  --inthred1 FLOAT : The mean identity of ingroups (including reference species) in 7AA/8AA F1R1 primer blocks (DEFAULT: 0.80) [short: -IT1]
+  --inthred1 FLOAT : The mean identity of the reference species and all ingroups in 7AA/8AA outer (F1 and R1) primer blocks (DEFAULT: 0.80) [short: -IT1]
-  --allthred1 FLOAT : The mean identity of all species in 7AA/8AA F1R1 primer blocks (DEFAULT: 0.70) [short: -AT1]
+  --allthred1 FLOAT : The mean identity of all species in 7AA/8AA outer (F1 and R1) primer blocks (DEFAULT: 0.70) [short: -AT1]
-  --PId INT : The weighting ratio of PCR score and Information score when scoring highest-scoring nested-PCR primers derived from different MSAs (DEFAULT: 1) [short: -PId]
+  --PId INT : The weighting ratio of PCR performance score and phylogenetic information score when scoring highest-scoring nested-PCR primers derived from different MSAs (DEFAULT: 1) [short: -PId]

+Here are some examples of how to develop nested-PCR primers for NPCLs using UPrimer:

-Example for developing universal primers for the target group at a order or class level: python UPrimer.py -F species_list.txt -CO 1 -TG TargetGroupName -IT2 0.85 -AT2 0.75 -IT1 0.80 -AT1 0.70 -PId 3
+(1) Developing nested-PCR primers for NPCLs for the target taxon at an order or class level: python UPrimer.py -F species_list.txt -CO 1 -TG TargetGroupName -IT2 0.85 -AT2 0.75 -IT1 0.80 -AT1 0.70 -PId 3

-Example for developing universal primers for the target group at a subphylum or phylum level: python UPrimer.py -F species_list.txt -CO 0 -TG TargetGroupName -IT2 0.90 -AT2 0.90 -IT1 0.90 -AT1 0.90 -PId 5
+(2) Developing nested-PCR primers for NPCLs for the target taxon at a subphylum or phylum level: python UPrimer.py -F species_list.txt -CO 0 -TG TargetGroupName -IT2 0.90 -AT2 0.90 -IT1 0.90 -AT1 0.90 -PId 5

-Example for developing universal primers for the target group whose quality of genome data is relative low: python UPrimer.py -F species_list.txt -CO 1 -TG TargetGroupName -RR 30 -IT2 0.85 -AT2 0.75 -IT1 0.80 -AT1 0.70 -PId 3
+(3) Developing nested-PCR primers for NPCLs for the target taxon with relatively low-quality genome data: python UPrimer.py -F species_list.txt -CO 1 -TG TargetGroupName -RR 30 -IT2 0.85 -AT2 0.75 -IT1 0.80 -AT1 0.70 -PId 3

-Example for running the module of obtaining candidate MSAs from genome data: python Make_MSAs_suitable_for_primer_design_Part_I.py -F species_list.txt
+(4) Only running the module of obtaining candidate MSAs from genome data of the target taxon: python Make_MSAs_suitable_for_primer_design_Part_I.py -F species_list.txt

-Example for running the module of designing universal primers based on candidate MSAs: python Design_universal_primer_sets_Part_II.py -F species_list.txt -D 4.Candidate_peptide_iden0.5_MSAs_for_primer_design -TG TargetGroupName -IT2 0.85 -AT2 0.75 -IT1 0.80 -AT1 0.70 -PId 3
+(5) Only running the module of designing NPCL primers based on candidate MSAs: python Design_universal_primer_sets_Part_II.py -F species_list.txt -D 4.Candidate_peptide_iden0.5_MSAs_for_primer_design -TG TargetGroupName -IT2 0.85 -AT2 0.75 -IT1 0.80 -AT1 0.70 -PId 3
 ~~~
 <br /><br />